-The objective of the module is to develop competence required in the client-oriented examination of physiotherapy and in clinical reasoning.
-After completing the module, students are able to examine and assess the client's individual functional capacity, body functions and structures, activities and restrictions in functioning.
-They are able to apply the knowledge obtained in the clinical reasoning in physiotherapy and when setting goals for and planning and evaluating physiotherapy.
+The objective of the module is to develop the competence required in the client-centred physiotherapeutic examination and clinical reasoning.
+After completing the module, the student can examine and assess the client's functioning while considering body functions and structures, performance, activities, and disabilities.
+The student applies the knowledge obtained in clinical reasoning and goal-setting, planning, and evaluating the physiotherapy process.